 Air Fryer Bacon is one of the best ways to cook perfectly crisp and chewy bacon without all the grease splatter you get from cooking on your cook top!

 I have always either made my bacon in a frying pan on the cook top or on a baking sheet in the oven.
 Now that I have an air fryer, I think this is the absolute best way to cook perfect bacon.
 Plus, it’s so easy to clean!
+Once you’ve mastered this technique, be sure to make my Brussels Sprouts and Bacon in the air fryer!

 HOW TO MAKE AIR FRYER BACON